gasiordev/gasiordev.github.io/_posts/2020-04-30-ntree-display-directory-contents-in-go.md

 ---

-In last months, Go has become my primary programming language for any scripting as well as writing any automation or any small apps that glue different tools.
+In last months, Go has become my primary programming language for any scripting or creating apps that "glue" different tools.

 One day I sat down to write a tool that could display contents of a directory.
 Something that I could run in a separate pane in tmux and have refreshed automatically when I change directory while working on other panes (usually terminals).
-I ended up doing a project called ntree.
+I ended up doing a tiny program called ntree.

 Check the simple screenshot (in real life I use much bigger terminal window).